Miguel26-pixel/FEUP_COMP/README.md

 The symbol table is composed by a `JmmClassSignature` that stores the class information (class name, super class name, fields), and two sub-tables, the `ImportsTable` and the `MethodsTable`.
 The `ImportsTable` stores information about every import that the file contain and the `MethodsTable` saves all the content of each method of the class, the method signature and all the local variables.

 To generate the symbol table we visit all nodes of the syntax tree to obtain all the data needed for the table.
-Therefore four visitors were implemented:
+Therefore, four visitors were implemented:

 | Visitor                    | Explanation                                                                                                                                                                                                                     |
 |----------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|